dsbristol/dst/coursebook/appendix5-bluecrystal.md

 See my [HPC notes on Github](https://github.com/danjlawson/hpc-notes) for code.

 * Start with the [Documentation](https://www.bristol.ac.uk/acrc/high-performance-computing/hpc-documentation-support-and-training/).
-* This which has instructions to access [BC3 & BC4](https://www.acrc.bris.ac.uk/protected/hpc-docs/connecting/index.html) from Windows, Linux and Mac.
+* This which has instructions to access [BC4](https://www.acrc.bris.ac.uk/protected/hpc-docs/connecting/index.html) from Windows, Linux and Mac.
 * It explains how to [copy files](https://www.acrc.bris.ac.uk/protected/hpc-docs/transferring_data/index.html) to and from the HPC.
 * You add popular software (such as R, python, compilers, etc) using [Modules](https://www.acrc.bris.ac.uk/protected/hpc-docs/software/index.html).
 This makes getting things set up quite straightforward.
 * The most important change is that you will *submit jobs* instead of running them manually.
-This is handled by a [scheduler](https://www.acrc.bris.ac.uk/protected/hpc-docs/scheduler/index.html), which is slightly different on BC3 vs 4.
+This is handled by a [scheduler](https://www.acrc.bris.ac.uk/protected/hpc-docs/scheduler/index.html).
 * You do this by writing a [job submission script](https://www.acrc.bris.ac.uk/protected/hpc-docs/scheduler/serial.html).

 There are a couple of gotchas: